How to Change Text Message to iMessage on iPhone 2026

 Open Settings, scroll to Messages, and tap the iMessage toggle until it goes green.
 Your iPhone then registers your number with Apple’s iMessage servers in 30 to 90 seconds.

-According to Apple’s iMessage data privacy page, every message is end-to-end encrypted between sender and recipient, which is why Apple can’t read your chats and law-enforcement requests return little useful content.
+According to Apple’s current Messages data privacy page, messages are protected with end-to-end encryption between sender and recipient, which is why iMessage troubleshooting starts with activation and Apple ID ownership rather than carrier SMS settings.
 After activation, threads with other Apple users flip to blue automatically.
 Threads with Android phones, landlines, or numbers that aren’t on iMessage stay green and route through your carrier.

 If activation hangs on “Waiting for activation,” check our iMessage needs to be enabled error guide for fixes.
 The quickest workaround in our testing was toggling Airplane Mode for 30 seconds, then re-enabling Wi-Fi and iMessage.